tclass/tclass/content/poems/bucharest.md

 > oh boy oh boy, did we go for a ride
 > did so many things, even at night
 >
-> sebastian and kevin, tukka and me
+> sebastian and kevin, tuukka and me
 > anni and phillip and anthony
 > and man of the hour, birthday kid at least
 > this was our trip, in the not so far east